-This business is listed under the Arts/entertainment/nightlife category in the United States Local Business Directory on BestYell.com.
+This business is listed under the Arts Entertainment Nightlife category in the United States Local Business Directory on BestYell.com.
 You can rely on our directory for dependable and verified business listings across the USA.

-Follow Jonesborough Yarn Exchange through their Facebook Page.
+Keep up with Jonesborough Yarn Exchange through their Facebook Page.
 Join them for updates, promotions, and more information about their services.

 We are a story performance group.
 Our multi-generational, multicultural cast performs a monthly radio show based on true regional stories, and airs on 89.5